Foods & Nutrition (FN)

 Grading Mode: Standard Letter, Pass/No Pass

 Exploration of America's diverse micro-cultures through food including origins, customs, psychological acceptance and nutrition information.
 Emphasis is placed on food preparation techniques, utensils, food service, and creation of an authentic atmosphere.
 Meets AA Cultural Diversity Requirement.
-May be taken for grades or on a pass-no pass basis.
+Graded or Pass/No Pass option.

 Catalog Program Pages Referencing FN A185